Burger Bowl: History

 The bowl-shaped field picked up the "Burger" name during the 1970s, when Burger King opened a restaurant across Hemphill Avenue from the field.
 The Burger King, which closed in the mid-1980s, was next to the site of former Georgia Governor Lester Maddox's Pickrick Cafeteria.

-The Burger Bowl was used as a practice area for field events for the 1996 Olympic Games.
-Following the Olympics, the Atlanta Commission for the Olympic Games (ACOG) had 6 inches of sand placed over the field, and grass sowed in it.
-This slightly improved drainage of the field, but did nothing to improve grass cover, given the wear and tear it faced as a rugby practice field.

 Uses

-The field is currently a recreational field for a variety of intramural athletics, and home to the Georgia Tech Rugby Football Club (a rugby union team).
+The field is used as a recreational field for a variety of intramural athletics and is home to the Georgia Tech Rugby Football Club (a rugby union team).
 The Bowl also serves as a meeting place for clubs and events, including most Georgia Tech Homecoming and Greek Week events.
-The field is on a slight grade, so ends of the field are often referred to as uphill or downhill for location purposes.

 Georgia Tech built the Leadership Challenge Course in the northeast corner.